AndyFerrie/intentRankingAssistant/README.md

 -   Kept the input and message display non-functional to focus on ranking logic
 -   Used Tailwind CSS for fast, utility-first styling
 -   Prioritised accessibility with semantic HTML, role="dialog", and ARIA labels
--   Guarded against excess data — only the top 3 suggestions are ever shown
+-   Guarded against excess input — only the top 3 suggestions are ever displayed

 ---

-## 3. ✅ Testing
+## 3. 🧪 Testing

 Unit tests were written using a TDD approach, supported by semantic commits and a `createRecord` factory.